DPDK/dpdk/doc/guides/nics/enic.rst

     to supporting MARK + RSS and PASSTHRU + MARK to allow the application to mark packets and then receive them normally.
 These require 1400 series VIC adapters and latest firmware.
+  - RAW items are limited to matching UDP tunnel headers like VXLAN.

 - **Statistics**